pravega/pravega-operator/doc/rollback-cluster.md

 A component deployment failure needs to be tracked and mapped to "Upgrade Failure" for Pravega Cluster.
 Here we try to fail-fast by explicitly checking for some common causes for deployment failure like image pull errors or  CrashLoopBackOff State and failing the upgrade if any pod runs into this state during upgrade.

-The following Pravega Cluster Status Condition indicates an Upgrade Failure:
+The following Pravega Cluster Status Condition indicates a Failed Upgrade:

 ```
 ClusterConditionType: Error